 Lastly, you may need to bleach your client’s hair if they want a very light color that you can’t get in any other way.
 We’ve implied throughout this article that bleaching can be damaging to a person’s hair, and this fact is true.
 However, bleaching is still the best and most effective way to lighten a person’s hair enough for lighter colors.
 As a result, you should always have plenty of bleach from hair color companies in your shop.

 Typically, you want to try to bleach the hair as little as possible to avoid damaging it.
 One bleaching is often enough to achieve a lighter tone.
 However, you may also need to do it a second time if the hair doesn’t get light enough.
 A third bleaching is a rare situation and only occurs if somebody wants their hair to be nearly white.
-Remember – the black tone of their hair is gone until it grows back out.
+Remember – the dark tone of their hair is gone until it grows back out.

 But once you’ve gotten their hair lighter, you should find it very easy to apply just about any color to it and to get it to stick.
 Therefore, we suggest bleaching only or those who want a permanent or semi-permanent change to their hair tone.
 It is usually not a good idea, though, to bleach hair too soon after dyeing.
 Let the color sit for at least several months before changing it up again.
 Otherwise, you may damage your client’s hair.